mailchimp/ChimpKit3/README.md

 ##Installation

-There are two ways to use ChimpKit.
+There are two ways to add ChimpKit to your project:

 Using [Cocoapods](cocoapods.org):

     pod "ChimpKit"

-Add ChimpKit as a submodule of your git repo by doing something like:
+Or using Git submodules.
+Add ChimpKit as a submodule of your git repository by doing something like:

     cd myrepo
     git submodule add https://github.com/mailchimp/ChimpKit3.git Libs/ChimpKit

+Now add ChimpKit to your project by dragging the everything in the `ChimpKit3` directory into your project.

 ##Usage